Mario760/ten52-Proj/README.md

 # ten52-Proj

+Team Members:
+Jiawei Ma
+Long Ye

+This project is to predict the APPLE Inc. stock Open price based on the data from 2022-02-24 to 2023-02-23.

 There are two types of files are included in the project: Data and ML models.

 The Data includes the stock data from 5 companies as mentioned before.
 The date is from 2022-02-24 to 2023-02-23.
 We used all data except the last month's data as the training data and the last month's data (in Feb,2023) as the test data.